kigemmanuel/Snapp/README.md

 # 2. Create JSX component
 touch views/contact.jsx

-# 3. Build system automatically detects and compiles
+# 3. The build system automatically detects and compiles new files
-snapp build # call this once for hot reload as you code
+snapp build # Run this once to enable hot reload during development

-# 4. snapp will build and generate all files to src folder
+# 4. Snapp will build and generate all files in the src folder
 ```

 **Example `contact.html`:**